 Admission to the minor is based on students' overall academic record.
 All students must have completed at least one semester at The University of Texas at Austin before applying to the minor program, and have a University grade point average of at least 2.0.
 Freshmen who wish to participate in the program their first semester must wait until the spring to apply.
-Applications are accepted on a rolling basis for admission to the program.

 To fulfill the Energy Management Minor, students must complete 18 semester hours of coursework as described below.
 Students admitted to the Energy Management Minor must contact their home college to have the approved minor added to their degree profile, otherwise they cannot receive transcript recognition upon completion of the requirements.
-While students have freedom to choose course they take, they are encouraged to speak with the Minor Director to plan course bundles.